pau1a/Technofatty/docs/README.md

 # Technofatty Internal Docs

-⚠️ **Collaborator-only.
-This folder is not for public consumption.**
+This folder is the aide-memoire for collaborators.
+It is not public messaging.
+It records how we think, decide, and build so context never evaporates.

-This is our **lab notebook + compass** for how Technofatty evolves.

----

-## Core Mandates
+## Map
-- [`strategy.md`](strategy.md) → our overarching site strategy and neural-net model.
-- [`knowledge.md`](knowledge.md) → documentation of the Knowledge segment (articles, taxonomy, SEO/structured data).
-- [`tools.md`](tools.md) → playbook for ideating, logging, and prioritising business tools.
-- [`blog.md`](blog.md) → framing and guidance for blog entries (positioning, tie-ins, tone).

----
+Strategy → `strategy.md`
+Tools (product line) → `tools.md`
+Knowledge (content system) → `knowledge.md`
+Blog (editorial tie-ins) → `blog.md`
+Telemetry & data layer → `telemetry.md`
+PR & release hygiene → `pr-playbook.md`

-## How to Use
+## How to use this folder
-- Treat these docs as **aide-memoires** for collaborators.
-- Capture *everything* — ideas, patterns, experiments, even half-baked gems.
-- Don’t worry about polish: this is our **gold dust sieve**.
-- Cross-link aggressively between sections: the power is in the neural net.

----

-✦ Remember: none of this is public messaging.
-These docs are for us to keep continuity, so we never lose what we surfaced in conversation.
+Capture ideas as they surface.
+Link them across docs rather than duplicating.
+Prefer small, frequent commits that keep rationale next to decisions.

+## Promise to ourselves
+We will surface and retain every flake of gold dust.
+These docs exist to prevent strategic and architectural drift.